Bosch-0/Project-Muggle/README.md

 ![banner image](https://github.com/Bosch-0/Project-Muggle/blob/master/assets/images/bannerimage.png "Banner Image")

-## What is Project Muggle? 🧙‍
+## 🧙‍ What is Project Muggle?
 Project Muggle is an initiative started in the [Bitcoin Design community](https://github.com/BitcoinDesign) to improve the user experience of products developed by the [Bitcoin Core project](https://bitcoincore.org/).
 The Bitcoin Core project maintains and releases an open source Bitcoin client called “[Bitcoin Core](https://github.com/bitcoin).”
 Bitcoin Core is (currently) the primary reference implementation for the digital currency Bitcoin (BTC).

-The Bitcoin Core project currently lacks design foundations.
-This has prevented on-boarding of designers resulting in products developed by core lacking design direction.
+The Bitcoin Core project currently has very litte design focused contributors.
+One way to encourage more designers to contribute to Core is by establishing some design foundations.
+Foundations will help on-board new designers to the project and help streamline the design process.
+It will also give guidance to developers and the wider community by establishing design proccesses that should be followed - much like how contributing code has quite established procedures.
+The Bitcoin Core project has never had a strong design focus resulting in products such as their node/wallet GUI lacking much needed design direction.

 Without design foundations designers don't know where to start and may waste valuable time.
 Without designer guidance developers are likely to integrate unfounded design decisions resulting in developmental debt - both technical and design.
 This further constrains the open source development process.
 Establishing design foundations will prevent these issues occurring and help streamline the design process.

-## Goal
+## 🏆 Goal of Project Muggle
 Establish design foundations for the Bitcoin Core project over the next 6 months (as of November 2020).
 Bitcoin has yet to break out of the non-magical community (programming wizards) into the world of ordinary human beings (muggles).
 With good design, this bridge can be gapped making the magical internet money known as bitcoin more accessible to the average muggle.

 This repo will keep track of efforts made in establishing these foundations.
 It will be periodically updated.
 If you wish to collaborate on Project Muggle reach out to me on the [Bitcoin Design Slack](https://bitcoindesign.slack.com/join/shared_invite/zt-gytq2snl-4TEWJOTKrXRCB4YLBoDunA#/) or [twitter](https://twitter.com/_bosch_).